 What is Infrared Night Vision on a Security Camera?

-Infrared and Visible light are different wavelengths of the electromagnetic spectrum.
-Although visible light (as the name suggests) is visible to us, Infrared radiation behaves almost the same way but it is invisible to the naked eye and it can be used by cameras to capture images when there is no visible light.
+Infrared and visible light are different wavelengths of the electromagnetic spectrum.
+Visible light is what we can see.
+Infrared radiation acts similarly but is invisible to the eye.
+Cameras can use infrared to capture images in the absence of visible light.

 IR LEDs Illuminators Explained

-For security cameras to capture night vision footage via Infrared radiation, they need to light up a scene with IR (Infrared) rays and then detect the reflected IR rays just like a normal camera would.
-Therefore, to “illuminate” a scene for night vision the cameras need LEDs or bulbs that emit IR radiation.
+For security cameras to capture night vision footage, they need to light up a scene with IR (Infrared) rays and detect the reflected IR rays like a normal camera.
+To “illuminate” a scene for night vision, the cameras need LEDs or bulbs that emit IR radiation.

-Even though IR radiation exists in the environment, they are not bright enough for the cameras to form a clear image.
-So when it starts getting dark the cameras switch over to IR mode by removing their IR filter and switching on their IR illuminators.
+IR radiation exists in the environment, but it’s not bright enough for cameras to form a clear image.
+When it gets dark, the cameras switch to IR mode by removing their IR filter and turning on their IR illuminators.

 IR Cut-Off Filter Explained

-To avoid this from happening, the cameras have a filter that is dedicated to blocking out IR radiation coming into the sensor.
-During the day, when there is enough visible light, the filter covers the sensor and restricts any IR radiation.
-At night, when there is almost no visible light, the filter moves away and the camera switches to night vision IR mode.
+To prevent this, the cameras have a filter that blocks IR radiation.
+During the day, when there’s enough visible light, the filter covers the sensor, blocking IR radiation.
+At night, with almost no visible light, the filter moves away, and the camera switches to night vision IR mode.

 IR Distance and Lux Explained

-IR distance is related to the IR spectrum and Lux, which is also called Luminous flux per unit area, is related to the visible spectrum.
+IR distance is tied to the IR spectrum, while Lux, also known as Luminous flux per unit area, is connected to the visible spectrum.

 What is Dynamic/Smart Infrared?

-The ability to utilize infrared radiation to capture images is a very useful feature for security cameras.
-However, despite its ability to “see” through pitch-black darkness, just like too much light can ruin an image, too much IR radiation can also ruin a CCTV camera’s footage.
+The use of infrared radiation to capture images is a valuable feature for security cameras.
+However, while it can “see” in complete darkness, excessive IR radiation can also ruin the footage.

 Tips to improve your security camera’s infrared night vision

-Other than that, several other tips and tricks which are common to both the visible light and IR domain are:
+Besides that, several other tips and tricks apply to both visible light and IR:

 - Cleaning the camera lens regularly